-If you have just bought a new home, your boiler has broken down or the boiler that you have is over 12 years old, then you should maybe consider a replacement.
+If you have just bought a new home, your boiler has broken down or the boiler that you have is over 12 years old, then you should possibly consider a replacement.
 There are a variety of choices when it comes to boilers.
 In this post we’ll examine the reasons a Combi boiler might be suitable for you.

 One of the biggest advantages of installing a combi boiler is that you can get rid of water tanks (which obviously frees up a lot of space).
 If you live in a flat or small house, this can be particularly important.
 You still need space for the boiler of course, but it is typically similar in size to a standard boiler and could go into the same space.